Nick Cannon

-Nicholas Scott Cannon (born October 8, 1980) is an American television host, actor, rapper, and comedian.
-In television, Cannon began as a teenager on All That before going on to host The Nick Cannon Show, Wild 'n Out, America's Got Talent, Lip Sync Battle Shorties, and The Masked Singer.
-He acted in the films Drumline, Love Don't Cost a Thing, and Roll Bounce.
+Nicholas Scott Cannon (born October 8, 1980) is an American comedian, television presenter, actor, and rapper.
+In television, he began his career as a teenager on Nickelodeon's All That before going on to host The Nick Cannon Show, Wild 'n Out, America's Got Talent, Lip Sync Battle Shorties, and The Masked Singer.
+He has also acted in the films Drumline, Love Don't Cost a Thing, Roll Bounce, and Goal II: Living the Dream.

-As a rapper he released his debut self-titled album in 2003 with the single "Gigolo", a collaboration with singer R. Kelly.
-In 2007 he played the role of the fictional footballer TJ Harper in the film Goal II: Living the Dream.
-In 2006, Cannon recorded the singles "Dime Piece" and "My Wife" for the planned album Stages, which was never released.
+As a recording artist, Cannon briefly saw commercial success with his 2003 single "Gigolo" (featuring R. Kelly), which peaked within the top 30 of the Billboard Hot 100 and led his self-titled debut studio album (2003) — his only major label release under Jive Records.
+In 2006, Cannon released two singles — "Dime Piece" and "My Wife" — intended for his follow-up album Stages, which was never released under Universal Motown Records.
+His second album was released as White People Party Music (2014) by RED Distribution and his NCredible Entertainment label.

 Early life

 Cannon was born on October 8, 1980, in San Diego, California.
-Cannon was largely raised by his paternal grandfather, whom both he and his biological father called "dad".
-As a child, Cannon grew up in Lincoln Park's Bay Vista Housing Projects, which is a gang-ridden section of Southeast San Diego.
-While in his teenage years, he was affiliated with the Lincoln Park Bloods street gang, but stated that he left behind his affiliations after losing a close friend.
+He was largely raised by his paternal grandfather, whom both he and his biological father called "dad".
+As a child, he grew up in Lincoln Park's Bay Vista Housing Projects, a gang-ridden section of Southeast San Diego.
+While in his teenage years, Cannon was affiliated with the Lincoln Park Bloods street gang, but stated that he left behind his affiliations after losing a close friend.
 In 1998, he graduated from Monte Vista High School in Spring Valley, where he was president of the African Student Coalition and participated in track and field.
 Cannon received his first break doing stand-up comedy on his father's local cable public access TV program.

 Music career

 1999–2006: Music beginnings, Nick Cannon and Stages

 As a teenager, Cannon was one-third of the rap group "Da G4 Dope Bomb Squad", they opened for the likes of Will Smith, LFO, 98 Degrees, and Montell Jordan.

 After signing with Jive Records in 2001, he was featured alongside Romeo Miller and 3LW on the Jimmy Neutron: Boy Genius soundtrack with a cover of the 1988 hit song "Parents Just Don't Understand".
 His debut self titled album was released in 2003 and included the single "Your Pops Don't Like Me (I Really Don't Like This Dude)".

 In 2005, Cannon formed his own record label, Can-I-Ball Records, with plans to release his second studio album, entitled Stages, later that year.
-The album's first single, "Can I Live?", an anti-abortion song, was released in July 2005 followed by the second single "Dime Piece" in March 2006.
-It was never released because of Nick Cannon's acting career.
+The album's first single, "Can I Live?", an anti-abortion (pro-life) song, was released in July 2005 followed by the second single "Dime Piece" in March 2006.
+It was never released because of Cannon's acting career.